Soldering Step by Step Direction

 2) Using an acid brush, apply your flux to the seam.
 Solder will only adhere to the fluxed metal.

 3) Pre-tin your soldering iron/tip with a thin layer of solder.
 This will help the solder flow freely into your joint.

 4) Carefully solder your seam.
 Patience and controlling your heat supplied is often the trick to sweating a joint.

 5) You’ll notice Rob goes back over the joints after they’ve been sweat in with a “stitching” or “lacing” technique.
-This purely aesthetic and can be described as the person who is soldering signature.
+This purely aesthetic and can be described as the persons who is soldering signature.